qlik-oss/core-website/docs/docs/tutorials/orchestration.md

 write access permission to the Kubernetes API before installing Tiller on the cluster.
 See [Tiller and role-based access control](https://docs.helm.sh/using_helm/#role-based-access-control)

-You do both of that by running this command:
+You can do this by running the following command:

 ```sh
 kubectl create -f ./kubernetes/helm/rbac-config.yaml